buntec/nix-config/README.md

 6. Note down the IP address of the guest using `ip addr`.

 7. On the host, execute `just remote-install-nixos <ip of guest>`.
+(You will be prompted for the password we set in Step 5.)
    This installs NixOS onto the VM via SSH using `nixos-anywhere`.

 8. After automatic rebooting into a fresh NixOS install, login with your user, clone this repo from Github and run `just hm-switch`.
    This builds and activates the Home Manager configuration.
-(If there is a problem with the network, e.g., when fetching artifacts from `https://git.sr.ht/~rycee/nmt`, switch the network adapter to "bridged" and try again after a brief moment.)

 9. (Optional) On the host, execute `just copy-ssh-keys <ip of guest>` to copy over your ssh keys.